General Questions

 How do you communicate with clients?

 For my Editorial Services, I mainly communicate via email.
-I welcome open communication before, during, and after our project, and I pride myself on quick and clear responses during office hours (Monday through Friday, 5:30am to 2:30pm PST).
+I welcome open communication before, during, and after our project, and I pride myself on quick and clear responses during office hours (Monday through Friday, 5:30am to 2:30pm PT).
 If you haven’t received a response from me within a reasonable timeframe, please check your spam folder.

 Do you offer phone or Zoom consultations?